webpack/webpack.js.org/src/content/api/compilation-object.md

 - `context` - context path for entry.
 - `entry` - entry dependency.
-- `name` - name of entry.
+- `name` - the name of entry.
 - `callback` - function to be invoked when addEntry finishes.

 ### prefetch

 `function (context, dependency, callback)`

-Creates a module from given dependency.
+Creates a module from a given dependency.

 Parameters:

 - `context` - context path.
-- `dependency` - dependency that was used to create the module.
+- `dependency` - the dependency that was used to create the module.
 - `callback` - module callback that sends a module up one level.

 ### rebuildModule